artakhak/IoC.Configuration/docs/xml-configuration-file/settings.rst

   :local:
   :depth: 2

-The configuration file has two elements for specifying settings: **/iocConfiguration/settingsRequestor** and **/iocConfiguration/settings**
+The configuration file has two elements related to settings: **/iocConfiguration/settingsRequestor** and **/iocConfiguration/settings**

     .. note::
         See :doc:`./plugins` for details on settings in plugins.